Population-based quantitative evaluation for the development of public health scientists and professionals

 - Bachelor’s, master’s, or doctoral degree

-- At least two years of relevant, post-undergraduate professional experience strongly preferred
+- At least two years of relevant, post-undergraduate professional experience strongly preferred, but not required

 - Applicants should have a clear sense of the kind of research they plan to pursue for their MPH master’s thesis.
 Applicants seeking an MPH degree as part of a Vanderbilt post-doctoral fellowship program or training grant will submit a research proposal with their application.
 Other applicants will work closely with the MPH faculty and staff to identify potential projects and mentors in the fall semester of their first year.